Testing the dark SU(N) Yang-Mills theory Confined Landscape: From the Lattice to Gravitational Waves: First-order Phase Transition and Gravitational Waves

 In this section, we compare the results of the dimensionless inverse duration $\tilde \beta$ between the two methods: the thin-wall approximation and the PLM potential fitting.
 We also comment on the wall thickness, which depends on the number of dark colours, and relates to the validity of the thin-wall approximation.

-The comparison of $\tilde \beta$ is displayed in \autoref{fig:beta-PLM-vs-TW}.
+The comparison of $\tilde \beta$ is displayed in \cref{fig:beta-PLM-vs-TW}.
 The result of the fitted PLM potential, marked by green triangles, shows the following pattern: apart from $N=3$, $\tilde \beta$ first decreases with $N$ and then increases after $N=6$.
 Interestingly, this pattern qualitatively agrees with that of the thin-wall approximation with $\sigma\propto N$, although there the turning point is located around $N\sim 11$.
-Note that we do not display the statistical uncertainties of $\tilde \beta$ associated with preferred regions of the $\chi^2$ fits in \autoref{fig:beta-PLM-vs-TW} since they are small compared to the dot size.
+For the thin-wall approximation, we include error bands due to the lattice error displayed in \eqref{eq:latent_heat_Nc2}, \eqref{eq:surface_tension_Nc}, and \eqref{eq:surface_tension_Nc_square}.
+The main error stems from the $N^2$ coefficient in the latent heat \eqref{eq:latent_heat_Nc2}.
+Note that we do not display the statistical uncertainties of $\tilde \beta$ associated with preferred regions of the $\chi^2$ fits in \cref{fig:beta-PLM-vs-TW} since they are small compared to the dot size (of the order of 10\%).
 However, the systematic uncertainties of the lattice data discussed in \cite{Panero:2009tv} have not been included in our fitting procedure.
 They may give rise to larger uncertainties on $\tilde \beta$.
 In the later computation of GW signals, we try to include those uncertainties by enhancing the statistical error by a generous factor of five.

-On the right panel of \autoref{fig:beta-PLM-vs-TW}, for points of $N>8$ without available lattice data, we assume that the energy and the pressure normalised to the SB limit become independent on $N$ in the large-$N$ limit.
+On the right panel of \cref{fig:beta-PLM-vs-TW}, for points of $N>8$ without available lattice data, we assume that the energy and the pressure normalised to the SB limit become independent on $N$ in the large-$N$ limit.
 These assumptions are supported by lattice data for the pressure and energy \cite{Panero:2009tv}.
 This entails that $p\sim e \sim N^2$ in the large-$N$ limit and thus the effective PLM potential scales as $N^2$, $V_\text{eff}(\ell) \sim N^2$.
 In this case, the potential for $N>8$ can be obtained by a simple rescaling that of $N=8$, i.e., $V_\text{eff}(N) =N^2 V_\text{eff}(N=8)/8^2$.
 As discussed in the previous section, the scaling of the potential with $N^2$ corresponds to the scenario of $\sigma\propto N$ in the thin-wall approximation.